UliBartels/RSP_final_project/README.md

 ## Troubleshooting

 1. If the simulation does not start automatically once you launch `maze_action_simulation.launch`, click on the hamburger icon on the right corner of the ignition gazebo window and search for 'Image display'.
 Once you scroll down this panel you should be able to see what Burger's camera is seeing.
 Make sure that you see the AR tag.
-To verify this you can echo `\burger_camera` topic to see Burger's camera is sending out images.
+To verify this you can echo `/burger_camera` topic to see Burger's camera is sending out images.
 In another terminal echo `/aruco_markers` to see if the AR tag is being detected.
-If Burger's camera is running, `\aruco_markers` should work.
-If the frame rate of `\burger_camera` is too slow, then it was found that `\aruco_markers` does not echo anything.
+If Burger's camera is running, `/aruco_markers` should work.
+If the frame rate of `/burger_camera` is too slow, then it was found that `/aruco_markers` does not echo anything.

 # On the real bots
 ## Mapping the environment